wfcornelissen/tyrecheck/docs/TyrecheckProjectPlan.md

   - Remove: ✓
   - Edit: ✓
   - View: ✓
+    - Need to format the repr better for all structs.

 - SQL database interactions for each.
 - SQL database interactions completed: